MicrosoftDocs/customer-insights/ci-docs/journeys/upload-images-files.md

 When you add an image element to your content or need to [link to a file or video](/dynamics365/marketing/real-time-marketing-email#link-to-documents-and-videos-stored-in-the-asset-library), you can choose to use a file that already exists in your Customer Insights - Journeys app library or upload a new one.
 After you've uploaded a file in this way, it will also be available in the library for use in other content.

 > [!IMPORTANT]
-> The copilot assisntant smart recommendation feature is currently in preview.
+> The copilot assistant smart recommendation feature is currently in preview.
 ### See also

 [Link to documents stored in the asset library](/dynamics365/marketing/real-time-marketing-email#link-to-documents-and-videos-stored-in-the-asset-library)